cdktf/cdktf-provider-google/docs/cloudRunV2Service.csharp.md

 Port number to access on the container.

 Must be in the range 1 to 65535.
-If not specified, defaults to 8080.
+If not specified, defaults to the same value as container.ports[0].containerPort.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/cloud_run_v2_service#port CloudRunV2Service#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/cloud_run_v2_service#port CloudRunV2Service#port}

 ---